dressipi/dressipi-com/index.markdown

   - Belstaff increased email revenue by 69% through personalized recommendations
   link: MORE CASE STUDIES >
   url: "/customers/"
+  handle: faqs
+  faqs:
+    - What makes Dressipi different?
+    - Why is personalization so important today?
+    - What types of businesses use Dressipi?
+    - What kind of results do Dressipi customers see?
 - title: Make a Step-Change in Personalization
   handle: roi
   color: light-grey